junemie/shoppie-award/README.md

 ## Features

-- Live Search using OMBD API to display movie results and used axios cancelToken to optimize performance search performance to prevent uneceasry API calls
+- Live Search using OMBD API to display movie results and used axios cancelToken, debounce method to optimize performance search performance to prevent uneceasry API calls
 - Add mmovie from the search results to nomination list
 - View the list of films already nominated
 - Remove a nominee from the nomination list